Createdd/Writing/2018/articles/LawStatisticsExample.md

         - [Set up variables and operations for TensorFlow](#set-up-variables-and-operations-for-tensorflow)
         - [Start the calculations with TensorFlow session](#start-the-calculations-with-tensorflow-session)
     - [Visualize the result and the process](#visualize-the-result-and-the-process)

+## What this is about

+As I am exploring TensorFlow I wanted build a beginner example and document it.
+This is a very basic example that merely uses a gradient descent optimization to train parameters with TensorFlow.
+It shall illustrate how the amount of convictions are dependent on the number of evidence and how to predict them in a regression model.

 ## What we will use